benyakirten/translation-website/README.md

 2/25/2021 (hotfix/update):
 > 1. Changed formatting for mobile on the about page
-> 2. Fixed up the error page -- yeah, I'd forgotten about finishing it
+> 2. Fixed up the error page -- yeah, I'd forgotten about finishing it 2/26/2021:
+> 1. I know, too many commits/changes in too quick of a time.
+I keep noticing small things that somehow eluded my attention before.
+This should be the last update for awhile unless I also update r2api.
+> 2. Made it so on the first time loading the page, the text doesn't read as undefined
+> 3. Added text underneath the link pictures on the About page for phone displays (since they cannot hover elements)
+> 4. Added a few fun hover animations for the main bar
+> 5. Added an API route for retrieving the data as JSON.
+Details of how to use it are above under API Requests.